 - 2 tbsp olive oil

-Stir together the pasta, cheese sauce and peas and season with paprika.
-If you think the mixture is too thick, add another 60 ml of vegetable broth.
+- Stir together the pasta, cheese sauce and peas and season with smoked paprika.
+If you think the mixture is too thick, add another ¼ cup (60 ml) of vegetable broth.

-Pour the mixture in a 17 x 25 cm baking dish, add the breadcrumbs on top and bake for 25 minutes or until golden brown.
+- Pour the mixture in a 11 x 7 inch (17 x 25 cm) baking dish, add the breadcrumbs on top and bake for 25 minutes or until golden brown.